SinaDadvand/k8s-homelab/README.md

     cd homelab
     ```

-3.  **Make the setup script executable:**
+3.  **Create the Kind cluster using the declarative configuration:**
     ```bash
-    chmod +x scripts/setup-kind.sh
+    kind create cluster --config .\kind-cluster.yaml
     ```

+    **Note**: The `kind-cluster.yaml` file includes `extraPortMappings` configuration to expose NodePort services on localhost (see [NodePort Access on Windows](#nodeport-access-on-windows) section below).

-4.  **Run the setup script:**
+4.  **Verify the cluster:**
-    This script will:
-    *   Create a local Docker registry (if it doesn't already exist).
-    *   Create a Kind cluster named `homelab` with one control-plane node and two worker nodes.
-    *   Configure the Kind cluster to use the local registry.
-    *   Document the local registry in the cluster.
+    After the cluster is created, you can verify that your cluster is running and `kubectl` is configured correctly:
     ```bash
-    ./scripts/setup-kind.sh
-    ```

-5.  **Verify the cluster:**
-    After the script completes, you can verify that your cluster is running and `kubectl` is configured correctly:
-    ```bash
     kubectl cluster-info --context kind-homelab
-    kubectl get nodes
+    kubectl get nodes -o wide
     ```
-    You should see your control-plane and worker nodes listed.
+    You should see your control-plane and two worker nodes listed.

-6.  **Deploy a sample application (Optional):**
+5.  **Deploy a sample application (Optional):**
-    To test your cluster and registry, you can deploy the provided sample application.
+    To test your cluster, you can deploy the provided sample application.
     Navigate to the `manifests/sample-app` directory:
     ```bash
     cd manifests/sample-app